Press the right key for the next slide (or swipe left)

 And this seems right too, maybe.

-Now if we take the first two sentences as premises and the second as a conclusion, we have an argument.
-Is the argument logically valid?
-Apparently not because the premises are true and the conclusion false.
 But look what happens when we translate it into awFOL assuming that the english 'and' means the same as the awFOL conjunction symbol, '∧'.

 The first premise comes out as P∧Q